TheM1ddleM1n/github-battleships/README.md

 - Ships are hidden — you won't know their locations!
 - Hits are marked with `💥`, misses with `🌊`
 - First player to sink all ships wins eternal glory 👑
-- 2-hour cooldown between moves (reduced for active players!)
+- 2-hour cooldown between moves (reduced for active players! sorry lol!)
 - Strategic patterns may be detected - mix up your strategy!
+- `Only Owner is allowed to have no cooldown (so he can test some new updates) :D`
+- Track your stats! (on the all time or game leaderboard!)

 ---